Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Main results

 \item $\hat V (0) = 0 $ .

 \item $V$ is chosen relative to the box $\Lambda$ so that $ \sup_{ |\Lambda | >0 } \| \hat V \|_{\ell^1 (\Lambda^*)} < \infty $.

 \end{enumerate} \end{condition}

 \begin{remark} The radius $r>0$ will be fundamental in our analysis.
 From a physical point of view, it determines a momentum scale that allows for particle interactions.
-In particular, it will determine an $\mathcal{ O }(1)$ neighborhood around the Fermi surface which separates excited particles and holes, into either bosonizable or non-bosonizable. \end{remark}
+In particular, it will determine an $\mathcal{ O }(1)$ neighborhood around the Fermi surface that separates excited particles and holes into either bosonizable or non-bosonizable. \end{remark}

 \textit{States}.
-As we have already mentioned, the initial states that we consider are regarded as external perturbations of the Fermi ball $\Psi_F$.
-It will be extremely convenient to introduce the following notations describing the momentum distribution of $\Psi_F$, as well as its complement
+The initial states that we consider are regarded as perturbations of the Fermi ball $\Psi_F$.
+It will be convenient to use the following notations for the momentum distribution of $\Psi_F$, as well as its complement

 where $\1$ stands for a characteristic function.
-In particular, it is now a standard calculation using the Canonical Anticommutation Relations to show that one may write the two-point function of $\Psi_F$ as follows
+In particular, it is now a standard calculation using the CAR to show that

 for all $p,q \in \Lambda^*$.